 Fees Under Robinhood

 There is no minimum amount of investable assets necessary to become a customer of Robinhood, nor is there a certain account size you need to maintain to retain your eligibility.
 Initially, funding your account is also free.
-Should you need to make an outgoing transfer down the road, that will run you a steep $75 fee.
 Because it is a web-based firm, Robinhood does not charge for electronic statements.
-Those who prefer paper statements and trade confirmations will have to pay a $5 and $2 fee, respectively.

 Check out a full listing of each of Robinhood’s fees below: